Peter7645946/recruitment-challenge-2020/README.md

 ## Note

-All the commands were tested on Ubunto 20.04.
+All the commands were tested on Ubuntu 20.04.
 If you use some other OS then you might need to unjust them a little

 ## Files